Please take the time to read this article... it is long, however, you will be glad you did!

-DEPOSIT INFO: A non-refundable deposit of $500 is required to hold the cat.
+DEPOSIT INFO: A non-refundable deposit of $525 is required to hold the cat.
+We do not take deposits before kittens are born.
 Deposits must be received within 5 business days after decision.
 This deposit shows a serious interest in the kitten and I am also then required not to place the cat with anyone else and I send potential pet buyers elsewhere for their kittens.

 BUT THERE ARE OTHER PLACES THAT OFFER KITTENS FOR LESS!
 WHY THE PRICE?
 Citizenkat is different than most!
 While this may seem like a lot of money... it is worth it.
 And usually, you get what you pay for.

 *You cannot assume you will get this somewhere else.
 Some catteries have every color, claim to have "rare" colors, or lots of litters and cheap kittens.
 I have heard of breeders with over 30 to 50 cats.
 Some of them are smart and just have 4-5 cats on their website and really have a lot more.
 Check out any breeder well!
 Go to their house and see how all their cats live.
 I have no idea how those cats can possibly be socialized and loved!
 If you purchasing from them, it is helping keep a kitten mill sustained.
 Plus, it is not likely your kitten will have been socialized properly and may not be healthy.
 If I am not local enough for you, or you cannot wait to get a kitten, or I do not have kittens available - I will gladly refer you to someone reputable who you will get a fantastic kitten from.
 You WILL BE GLAD YOU DID!

 I HAVE DECIDED TO BUY FROM A BREEDER THAT SCANS REGULARLY FOR HCM: